-- Organization: Was the essay fluid and were the transitions in between paragraphs smooth?
-Did the writer follow the proper outline and not diverge from the set structure?
+- Organization: Was the essay readable?
+Were the transitions between paragraphs smooth?
+Did the writer follow the proper outline format and not diverge from the set structure?

 - Conventions: Did the writer make many grammatical mistakes?
 Did they have run on sentences?